DanielJaySaldana/DanielJaySaldana/README.md

 I focused on developing **efficient**, **scalable**, and **standout web solutions** that satisfies every client.
 I am 20 years old and a Bachelor of Science in Information Systems college student from Davao del Norte State College.

-I already have made reputable projects such as ECCD Teacher Renewal System, Discounted Labs System, and Emergency Dispatch System.
+I already have made reputable projects such as ECCD Teacher Renewal System, E-Commerce System, and Emergency Dispatch System.

 Currently, I am exploring on AI tools to maximize their potential so I can bring more ideas into life.